BookOfKnives/2024_fullstack_nodejs/015_exam_001/frontend/README.md

 This is Hans' 2024 fullstack nodejs exam project.
 Its a full-stack demo with authentication, authorization, chat via sockets and a few games.
-It has protected routes.